Get all the latest data for Mendoza

 As of 2026, what other key foreign-ownership rules or limits should I know in Mendoza?

-There is no foreign ownership quota for apartments or condos in Mendoza, so you can buy in any building regardless of how many other foreign owners there are.
+There is no foreign quota for apartments or condos in Mendoza, so an apartment building in Ciudad de Mendoza does not have a Thailand-style foreign ownership cap.

 What’s the biggest ownership mistake foreigners make in Mendoza right now?